TheupSetnug/SimplySync/README.md

 # SimplySync
-A python bot that should be able to sync simplyplural status to external sources.
+A python bot that should be able to sync simplyplural front status to a discord channel via webhook.